srghma/vim-hs-module-name/README.md

-# hs-module-name Vim plugin
+# purs-module-name Vim plugin

-This vim plugin can automatically figure out and insert the name of a Haskell module based on the filename.
+This vim plugin can automatically figure out and insert the name of a Purescript module based on the filename.

 ## Installation